 It’s an “I love you, I hate you” dynamic that keeps you trapped in the relationship.

 Please don’t be fooled by this.
 Being fed crumbs of kindness and affection doesn’t mean this person is worth your time and energy.

 Nor does occasional good behavior negate the hostile intentions of a toxic abuser.
-Consistent abusive behavior, even if it’s interspersed with occasional kindness, is damaging and destructive.
+Consistent toxic behavior, even if it’s interspersed with occasional kindness, is damaging and destructive.

 Have you decided it’s time to say goodbye to this difficult person in your life?
 Here are some ideas for getting out with dignity.